 NACE reports on average starting salary by discipline and by degree level (bachelor's, master's, and doctoral); we report projected salaries (for the current class) as well as final salaries (for the previous year’s class).
 You will find current information about starting salaries for new college graduates through our press releases.
 You can also contact Mimi Collins or Kevin Gray for the latest data.

 According to NACE's Job Outlook survey, employers look for evidence of the following on a candidate’s resume:

-However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary, the opportunity to develop job-specific skills, and the opportunity to improve the community.
+However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary.

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.

 Results from NACE's Job Outlook 2018 Spring Update survey show an overall decrease in hiring for the Class of 2018 as compared to the Class of 2017.
 Employers taking part in the survey expect to hire 1.3 percent fewer new college graduates in 2018 than they did in 2017.
 However, this overall decrease is driven largely by hiring cuts in two fields—insurance and retail.

 The National Center for Education Statistics (NCES) projects 1,887,000 students at the bachelor's degree level will graduate as the Class of 2019.

 Source: Projections of Education Statistics to 2026 (Table 21).